 COSMIC, the Catalogue Of Somatic Mutations In Cancer, is the world's largest and most comprehensive resource for exploring the impact of somatic mutations in human cancer.
 When it was created in 2004 by researchers with the Cancer Genome Project in conjunction with the Sanger Institute, COSMIC was set up with a big ambition–to be the source of all cancer genomic knowledge.

-Today, COSMIC contains over 37 million coding mutations in over 29,500 genes.
+Today, COSMIC contains nearly 24 million genomic variants across 6,800 precise forms of human cancer.
 It is the most expansive, expert-curated knowledge hub available for somatic NGS data analysis and interpretation.
 From molecular pathologists matching mutations to targeted therapies to bioinformaticians looking for patterns of DNA mutations in cancer cells, COSMIC is an excellent resource for identifying and understanding cancer mutations.

 Now, as genomic testing of cancer moves into routine clinical practice, the need for a comprehensive knowledge base is even greater.
 Here are 5 reasons why your clinical lab should be using COSMIC.